gladdeng/g5-widget-garden/README.md

 # G5 Widget Garden

-A garden of widgets that can be used in client location sites
+A garden of widgets that can be used in client location sites.
+Uses the [g5_component_garden](https://github.com/g5search/g5_component_garden) to generate components from `public/static/components` and provide routes.

 ## Setup